 As an introduction to mesocyclonic rotation in an Alpine context, we first show an example case from the Southern Prealps that are very prone to thunder- and hailstorms (Nisi et al., 2018; Schemm et al., 2016).
-Figure 2 shows the radar reflectivity, Doppler velocity and vertically integrated liquid (VIL) measured from Monte Lema radar (radar and storm location see marked)
+Figure 2 shows the radar reflectivity, Doppler velocity and vertically integrated liquid (VIL) measured from Monte Lema radar (marked with A in Fig. 1) at 17:30

-- 175 with A in Fig. 1, A) at 17:30 UTC on August 20th, 2019; and the location of this case marked as A in the map.
-2019.
+- 175 UTC on August 20th, 2019.
 In the reflectivity data we can clearly see the location of the convective cell at 10-15 km range and 90-150° azimuth with values exceeding 45 dBZ, indicating strong convection.
 The shape of the area of high reflectivity shows the typical hook-echo, which suggests the presence of prominent rotation (Markowski, 2002; Kumjian and Ryzhkov, 2008).
 The storm here is observed at an altitude of approximately 2500 m ASL.
-In the Doppler velocity data, we can see the opposition of inbound (red, following the - 180 Swiss convention of depicting Doppler velocity) and outbound (blue) velocities close to the hook, here presenting anticyclonic rotation (indicated with arrows), confirming the presence of a mesocyclone.
+In the Doppler velocity data, we can see the opposition of inbound (red, following the Swiss convention of depicting Doppler velocity) and outbound (blue) velocities close - to the hook, here presenting anticyclonic rotation (indicated with arrows), confirming the presence of a mesocyclone.
 While these signatures are quite clear, the rotational velocity is not particularly high in comparison to supercells in other regions (e.g. in the Great Plains, USA), here averaging around 12 m s-1.
 We can also see that VIL is elevated in the area of highest reflectivity, but not extremely high.
 This indicates significant precipitation, but not necessarily hail.
-The proximity to the radar may lead to an underestimation of VIL, as the - 185 upper part of the storm is above the highest radar beam.
-To represent the spatial heterogeneity in Switzerland, two additional case studies from the high Alpine region (marked B in Fig. 1) and the Rhine valley (C) are provided in Appendix D. They show that supercells in Switzerland exhibit a range of rotational intensities and reflectivity features.
+The proximity to the radar may lead to an underestimation of VIL, as the upper part of the storm is above the highest radar beam.
+To represent the spatial - 185 heterogeneity in Switzerland, two additional case studies from the high Alpine region (marked B in Fig. 1) and the Rhine valley (C) are provided in Appendix D. They show that supercells in Switzerland exhibit a range of rotational intensities and reflectivity features.